-As the population of the lesser sulphur crested cockatoo has decreased, little is known of their complex interactions.
+As the population of the lesser sulfur-crested cockatoo has decreased, little is known of their complex interactions.
 These birds no longer flock in their large numbers as they once did.
 They form long term social bonds and are generally monogamous (pairing for life).
 They can be seen family groups and will gather in flocks to feed.

-Experience Woburn Safari Park’s free flying bird demonstration, see these magnificent parrots soaring and swooping in the Birds in Action Amphitheatre.
+Experience Woburn Safari Park’s free-flying bird demonstration, see these magnificent parrots soaring and swooping in the Birds in Action Amphitheatre.
 Learn about these intelligent birds, how they adapt and survive in the wild.

 All about us

 |Distribution:||Indonesia and Sulawesi.
 Islands in the Flores Sea, Nusa Tenggara and Masalembu islands.|

 Scientific name: Cacatua galerita

 Yellow crested cockatoos are a smaller cockatoo.
 The plumage is overall white, but the ear coverts, under wings, under tail and the expressive crest are yellow.
 The bill (beak) is black and the legs grey.
 As adults the male’s iris will remain a dark brown to black colour whilst the female’s iris will take on a reddish colour.